criswell/github-reflog/README.md

 ## Install

-Set up Python requirements (can be done in a virtualenv):
+`git-github-reflog` can be installed with:

 ```
+pip install git-github-reflog

+       # -or- for an individual user

-pip install -r requirements.txt
+pip install --user git-github-reflog
 ```

 Then run the `git-github-reflog` command: